ralfkrause/containerization/README.md

 ## Requirements

-You need an Apple silicon Mac to build and run Containerization.
+To build the Containerization package, you need:

-To build the Containerization package, your system needs either:
+- Mac with Apple silicon

-- macOS 15 or newer and Xcode 26 beta
+- macOS 15 minimum, macOS 26 beta recommended
-- macOS 26 beta or newer
+- Xcode 26 beta

 Applications built using the package will run on macOS 15 or later, but the following features are not available on macOS 15: